maana-io/q-assistant-client/README.md

       // been imported into the workspace.
       // No assistant services will be returned.
     },
-    // TODO check shape of data returned
     getImportedAssistants: async () => {
       // Returns a list of imported assistants.
     },
-    deleteService: async serviceId => {
-      // Deletes a service.
-      // This is different than 'removeService'
-    },
     importService: serviceId => {
       // Imports a service by it's ID.
     },
     importServices: serviceIds => {
       // Imports services by their IDs.
-    },
-    refreshServiceSchema: serviceId => {
-      // Refreshes the service schema and reloads the service in inventory.
-    },
-    reloadServiceSchema: serviceIds => {
-      // Reloads the service in inventory to reflect any changes.
-      // This will not cause changes, only show them.
     },
     removeServices: serviceIds => {
       // Removes a list of services from the workspace.